 The title also introduces the ”guanxi” mechanic, whereby heroes interact directly with one another through dynamic interpersonal relationships based on shifting allegiances, history, and personal temperament, which can either offer buffs on the battlefield or make winning a battle trickier.
 Players have to manage the needs of each hero to ensure moral and, by extension, performance on the battlefield.

-Conversely, the player’s relationship with each of the heroes is also shaped by the ”guanxi” system with the outcome of battles and decisions having a direct impact as well.
+Furthermore, the player’s relationship with each of the heroes is also shaped by the ”guanxi” system with the outcome of battles and decisions having a direct impact as well.

 They can also duel opposing heroes, turning the tide of battle by either winning or losing the faceoff.
 Fallen heroes are lootable for precious items that add buffs.